Expansion of the National Rugby League: Central Coast Bears

 The Central Coast Bears were a proposed team based on the Central Coast of New South Wales, Australia.
-They were trying to be included in an expanded National Rugby League competition since 2006.
-The proposed team would have played 11 games in Gosford and one game against Manly at North Sydney Oval, in the annual Heritage Round.
+They were one of the bid teams for expansion in 2006 and were ultimately beaten by the Gold Coast bid.

 Central Queensland

 In April 2009, a consortium from the Central Queensland region declared their intent to launch a bid for an NRL team to be based in Rockhampton.
 The bid aimed to be a new club by 2013.